Mould and Home Inspections go together when you are buying a new home

 Our Air Quality Mould Test is sent to an accredited laboratory where samples are tested and a written report is created.
 Along with any positive identifications of the presence of mould, methods of remediation will also be recommended.

 Our inspection includes the use of specialized moisture detection equipment and infrared technology (see thermal imaging) and other various tools to track hidden moisture and locate possible areas of mold contamination.
+Read out comprehensive article on Protecting Your Attic, details concerning common issues homeowners can find in their attic.

 Myth #1.
 Clean it with bleach